 Isochronism: +/- 10 s/d

 ETA are easily repairable and most watchmakers trained on ETA movements.
-Be sure to ascertain what quality level the ETA movement is in the watch you are considering as many manufacturers will try to pass off an ETA EC or ST movement inside a $4000 watch.
+Be sure to ascertain what quality level the ETA movement is in the watch you are considering as many manufacturers will try to pass off an ETA EC or ST movement inside an expensive watch.

-The other option is to zero in on a brand who manufactures their own movement in house.
-Not too many brands in the $4000 price range will have manufacturer, but a pre-owned Rolex certainly falls in the $4000 range.
+The other option is to zero in on a brand who manufactures their own movements in house.
+Not too many brands in the $5000 price range will manufacturer their own movements, but a pre-owned Rolex certainly does.

-Like cars, most watches automatically depreciate 50% off retail the moment you walk out of the dealer’s door.
+Like cars, most brand new watches depreciate incredibly the moment you walk out of the dealer’s door.
 Rolex tends to keep its retail purchase price over the years because Rolex has continual price increases and their style is consistent.
-Other watch brands drop to 50% and stay there.
+Other watch brands can drop by 50% or more and stay there.
 Resale value translates into trade-in value when another Swiss timepiece speaks to you in a few years.
 Fortunately, all Beckertime watches come with a lifetime trade-up guarantee.

 Dealer / Dealer Network

 Lastly, the brand and dealer network are important.
-Mechanical watches require service every three (IWC) to seven (Rolex) to 10 (Omega co-axial) years and a good dealer who has access to either the manufacturer service center, or a watchmaker who has access to your brands parts is important.
+Mechanical watches require service every three (3) to ten (10) years and a good dealer who has access to either the manufacturer service center, or a watchmaker who has access to your brands parts is important.
 Unfortunately, there are not parts warehouses or parts networks as developed as the auto industry.
-Picking a reputable brand with a service center in the United States (or your home country) is crucial for keeping your Swiss timepiece lasting longer than the owner.

 Answering these questions first will help you narrow down the type and brand and cut through the smoke and mirrors that are all too common in the watch industry.